English

 best oncologist in Mangalore

-During this pandemic times, we have observed that many patients are visiting the hospital at a later stage of the disease.
-Patients are certainly scared of coronavirus infection, however, it is also essential for them to be aware of cancer and the increasing mortality rate, as cancer-related deaths are much more than COVID related deaths.
+During this pandemic, we have observed that many patients are visiting the hospital at a later stage of the disease.
+Patients are certainly scared of coronavirus infection, however, it is also essential for them to be aware of cancer and the increasing mortality rate, as cancer-related deaths are much more than COVID-related deaths.
 So, this 2020 has more significance for people to know about cancer and breast cancer in particular.

 Up to September 1st 2020, the data states that around 65,000 people have died in India because of COVID and related complications.
-Cancer-related deaths in India is more than 7 lakh a year, including a huge ratio of deaths due to breast cancer itself with more than 80,000 a year.
+Cancer-related deaths in India are more than 7 lakh a year, including a huge ratio of deaths due to breast cancer itself, with more than 80,000 a year.

 Breast cancer is the most common form of cancer.
-Here is why it is important more people need to be aware of breast cancer:
+Here is why more people must be aware of breast cancer:

 • Can prevent mortality if detected early

-• Many countries around the world have achieved great success through health awareness programme which is NEED OF THE HOUR for India
+• Many countries around the world have achieved great success through health awareness programmes, which is the NEED OF THE HOUR for India

 Risk Factors of Breast Cancer

-Breast cancer is even seen in the male population but rare.
-Elderly women, family history of breast cancer, genetic mutations, hormonal imbalance (early menarchy, late menopause, nulliparity, hormone replacement therapy), obesity, alcohol intake, smoking are a few known risk factors.
+Breast cancer is even seen in the male population, but rare.
+Elderly women, family history of breast cancer, genetic mutations, hormonal imbalance (early menarche, late menopause, nulliparity, hormone replacement therapy), obesity, alcohol intake, smoking are a few known risk factors.

-Early detection is the key to prevent breast cancer-related mortality.
+Early detection is the key to preventing breast cancer-related mortality.
 Consult with the best oncologist in Mangalore for early detection.

 Tips for Early Detection